Jericho1060/nuxt-ollama/README.md

 console.log(response.message.content)
 ```

-See official [Ollama JavaScript Library documentation](https://github.com/ollama/ollama-js) for more information or examples.
+See [documentation](https://nuxt-ollama.jericho.dev/) for more information or examples.

 ## Settings